 Doing homework should be part of the daily regimen.
-Otherwise, it either becomes a daily battle or else it's not done when bedtime rolls around.
+Otherwise, it either becomes a daily battle, or else it's not done when bedtime rolls around.

 But even then, have a routine: For example, Susie usually does homework every day from 3 to 4.

 On Tuesdays, the routine becomes piano lessons after school from 3 to 4 and then homework from 4 to 5.

 Designate one spot in the house for each kid's study hall.
 It should be in a quiet corner far from distractions.

-A friend's daughter likes to study at the kitchen counter while mom cooks.
+A friend's daughter likes to study at the kitchen counter while the mom cooks.
 Another child works at the dining room table.
-Wherever the child studies, she will need a large, flat surface and good lighting.
+Wherever the child studies, she will need a large, flat surface, and good lighting.

-Keep a drawer or basket of school supplies nearby so she doesn't have to jump up and down every time she needs to erase or staple something.
+Keep a drawer or basket of school supplies nearby, so she doesn't have to jump up and down every time she needs to erase or staple something.

 Designate a nearby shelf for a dictionary, a thesaurus, grammar book, and other references.

 Be available to answer questions when your child is studying.
-Check the homework when finishes.
+Check the homework when she finishes.
 Make sure she didn't just rush through.

 Teach your child how to manage long-term projects by dividing them into smaller units.
 Get out the calendar and plan times that she will complete these units.
 Schedule them on the calendar.

-If your child has many activities during the week, use weekends to the best advantage.
+If your child has many activities during the week, use weekends to best advantage.
 If he has to do a chapter of spelling each week, for example, he might be able to work a little ahead on a rainy Sunday and get a bit of a cushion.

 Set aside a lot of free time on weekends for them to hang out with their friends and goof off.
 But keep weekdays tightly structured.